avengers-p11/Documentation/OT MS Understanding/ScyllaDB/ScyllaDB POC/README.md

 ### Two Methods to Install ScyllaDB on a Linux Machine
 ![Screenshot 2024-11-18 170054](https://github.com/user-attachments/assets/25da80d4-4f36-41c4-bc0a-0a8374e91ff3)

-# Instalation of ScyllaDB with basic Method
+# Installation of ScyllaDB with basic Method
 ### The quickest way to install ScyllaDB is by using the provided script.

 ## 1. Run the installation script: